BekMart/pile_fansite/README.md

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.-->
+- I tested that this webpage works in both Chrome and Safari.
+Everything worked perfectly fine on Chrome, however the Apple music links wont work in Safari.
+- I confirm that all pages on this website are responsive and look good on all standard sized screens, using the devtools device toolbar.
+- The content of all the pages is readable, consistent in layout and easy to use intuitivaly.
+I have used consistent and contrasting colours throughout the website.
+Each page has a similar layout with the page title in the top centre of the fieldset box and any further headings in the same style.
+All links are clearly labelled and visible.
+- All of the functions work as expected.
+All links go to the correct place and open in seperate windows if the destination is a different website.
+The music videos play when the user clicks on them and they are able to control the volume, mute, pause or view on full screen.
+The form in the contact section works as intended, the user must complete each field correctly, otherwise an indicator will show what they have missed/completed incorrectly.
+Once submitted a webpage is shown with a table containing the information that has been recorded via a CI website.

 ### Validation
 ### - HTML